gaojie058/CollabCoder_system/README.md

 ## 🐱‍💻 Preview

 😊 As CollabCoder is a web application that requires collaboration between two people, we currently lack the resources to support this application.
-However, we are providing a <a href="http://16.16.202.78/Demouser/demo/edit/Demouser">sample demo</a> for you to try!
-In the "Installation" section, we provide specific steps to <strong>install</strong>, <strong>run</strong> and <strong>use</strong> it on your computer.
+However, we are providing a [sample demo](http://16.16.202.78/Demouser/demo/edit/Demouser) for you to try!
+In the "Installation" section, we provide specific steps to **install**, **run** and **use** it on your computer.

-🚀 Here is a video that introduces CollabCoder's motivation and demostration: <a href="https://www.youtube.com/watch?v=fxZ0_BI0XCA">CollabCoder's Motivation and Demo (YouTube)</a>
+🚀 Here is a video that introduces CollabCoder's motivation and demostration: [CollabCoder's Motivation and Demo (YouTube)](https://youtu.be/C3n4UvMHgIY)